kpfefferle/ember-cli-deploy-cloudfront/README.md

     }
     ```

-1. Run the pipeline with activation
+1. Run the pipeline with the activation flag

     ```bash
     $ ember deploy --activate